nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

       description: Fetch summary information for all studies
 ```

-The path is relative to the server url, and `get` refers to the REST method (`GET` as opposed to `POST`, `PUT`, `DELETE`, ...), in REST `GET` refers to reading a resource and is what happens when you send the following packet to a webserver:
+The path is relative to the server url, and `get` refers to the REST method (`GET` as opposed to `POST`, `PUT`, `DELETE`, ...), in REST `GET` refers to reading a resource and is what happens when you send the following packet to a web server:

 ```
 GET https://www.metabolomicsworkbench.org/rest/study/study_id/ST/available HTTP/1.1